 Housing costs in Lathrop are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Lathrop is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Lathrop is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lathrop who work in office and administrative support (16.02%), sales jobs (9.54%), and management occupations (6.11%).
+Because occupations involving physical labor dominate the local economy, Lathrop is generally considered to be a blue-collar town.
+37.04% of the Lathrop workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Lathrop is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Lathrop who work in office and administrative support (11.39%), sales jobs (9.83%), and management occupations (5.67%).

-The per capita income in Lathrop in 2010 was $18,488, which is lower middle income relative to California and the nation.
-This equates to an annual income of $73,952 for a family of four.
+The per capita income in Lathrop in 2018 was $25,337, which is lower middle income relative to California, and middle income relative to the rest of the US.
+This equates to an annual income of $101,348 for a family of four.
 However, Lathrop contains both very wealthy and poor people as well.

 Lathrop is an extremely ethnically-diverse city.
 The people who call Lathrop home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lathrop residents report their race to be White, followed by Asian.
-Lathrop also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 43.07% of the city’s residents.
-Important ancestries of people in Lathrop include Irish, Italian, English, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in Lathrop, accounting for 43.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Lathrop residents report their race to be Asian, followed by White.
+Important ancestries of people in Lathrop include German, Irish, English, Italian, and Portuguese.

 The most common language spoken in Lathrop is English.
 Other important languages spoken here include Spanish and Tagalog.